 Weld County (which surrounds the city of Greeley) was in the top 3 for the most job growth in the country, even more than Denver between 2014-2016.

 If you spend some time in Denver it is easy to see signs of population growth all around you.
 From increased traffic to new construction sites, there is an abundance of new residents moving to the capital.
-In fact, the entire skyline is being changed with so many new skyscraper going up around the downtown area.
+In fact, the entire skyline is being changed with so many new skyscrapers going up around the downtown area.
 However, it’s far more than just Denver’s high levels of growth in Colorado.
-Front range communities like Greeley, Fort Collins, and Loveland are also seeing large amounts of population and economic growth as are the smaller communities that surround them.
+Front Range communities like Greeley, Fort Collins, and Loveland are also seeing large amounts of population and economic growth as are the smaller communities that surround them.
 While the changes to the energy sector have definitely affected some jobs, growth continues to persist in those areas despite the decline of the oil and gas industry.

 Whether you choose to live in the city or a small town, the majestic Rocky Mountains are bound to have some impact on your life in Colorado.